 The total Magento cost depends on the development services you use.
 Even though consumers will have to pay for hosting monthly, eCommerce store owners will have more choices for hosting solutions best suited to their platform.
 Indeed, site speed, storage, and the number of items that an online store can accommodate are all affected by hosting, which is critical to a store’s website.
 They also sell an Enterprise version, the cost of which is determined by your online store’s unique requirements.

 → It’s a tie.
 Because Magento and Shopify are two completely distinct platforms, their pricing models differ.
-Magento is an open-source platform, so the expenses will be entirely dependent on your needs.
+Magento is an open-source platform, so the expenses will depend entirely on your needs.
 Otherwise, Shopify offers three fixed-price plans that may appear to be less expensive, but you’ll also need to pay for applications and themes.

 The key to the success of every modern digitally-driven commerce platform is search engine optimization.
 Both Shopify and Magento also have extensive SEO capabilities.
 While Magento is more efficient, Shopify is simpler to use for the average consumer.